 Through this project, teams at the University of Central Florida and Orange County Public Schools collaborate to align resources and support for teacher candidates.
 In addition to receiving ongoing support from their supervising teacher, teacher candidates are a part of a professional learning community at their school site facilitated by a university professor-in-residence.
-The professor-in-residence engages teacher candidates in weekly conversations around evidence-based instructional practices for mathematics, culturally responsive teaching, social-emotional learning, and wellness and self-care.
+The professor-in-residence engages teacher candidates in weekly conversations around evidence-based instructional practices for mathematics, culturally responsive teaching, positive classroom climate and classroom management, and teacher wellness and self-care.
 Professional learning activities are co-constructed and job-embedded to meet individual learning needs identified by UCF instructional staff, OCPS leadership and instructional staff, and school-based instructional coaches.

 Learning from our Students

 The TQP Project held Student Focus Groups with students from our partner site schools and surrounding communities.
 Project leaders and partners spent time with students asking them about their experiences in school, what they enjoy, how they learn best, and what they would change if they were in charge.
 A great reminder of why we do what we do in education.
 Highlighting the voices of students is key for enhancing educational practices in ways that make a difference for students!